Options – The basic framework

 Question: Why should I not buy the share itself?

 Answer: Well, you can.
-But in Options you will earn more.
+But in Options, you will earn more.
 Take the above case.
 If you buy Satyam shares at Rs 242 and sell Satyam at Rs 270, you will make a profit of Rs 28, a 12% return.
-Now if buy the Option at Rs 20 and sell at Rs 35, you have earned 75% return.
+Now if you buy the Option at Rs 20 and sell at Rs 35, you have earned a 75% return.